tekdemo/MiniPID/README.md

 Tuning PID systems is out of scope of this readme, but a good examples can be found all over the internet.

-#### SetF(double F)
+#### `SetF(double F)`
 Feed-Forward is a 4th system variable that is very helpful on systems with a target velocity, or other systems where an on-target system results in continous motion.
 Feed forward is not helpful on positional control systems, or other systems where being on target results in halted (or small cyclic) motion.

-Conceptually, Feed-forward defines a "gest guess" as to what the system output should be for a given setpoint value.
+Conceptually, Feed-forward defines a "best guess" as to what the system output should be for a given setpoint value.
 Feed forward does not consider what the system is _actually_ doing, and a system driven solely by feed-forward is actually an open-loop system.
 Mathematically, a system driven solely is equivilent to `output=setpoint*F`.

 For this class of systems, it's helpful to consider the F term the primary variable.
 Using F in this way will result in a shorter time-to-target since you don't wait for error buildup (to aquire the I term).
 It's also simpler to tune and more stable since you don't have large P and D terms.